imdeepmind/imdeepmind.github.io/docs/programming-languages/go/variable.md

 2. Use short declarations (`:=`) for concise code, but only within functions.
 3. Use descriptive variable names to make the code readable.
 4. Keep variable scope as narrow as possible to reduce side effects.
+5. Use constants for values that do not change during program execution to improve performance and readability.

 **Example Code**